wang1680/CloudFlare-ImgBed-Docs/src/en/deployment/configuration.md

 This helps developers capture and locate bugs, but may collect information such as access links and domain names during the process.
 If you don't want to disclose such information to project developers, please disable this feature in the admin backend.

 ### Random Image API
-- Directory: Directories with random image permissions, default is root directory, multiple directories separated by commas; all directories use absolute paths, e.g., `/img/cover`, indicating that files in this directory and all its subdirectories can be accessed by the random image API
+- Directory: Directories with random image permissions, default is root directory, multiple directories separated by commas; all directories use absolute paths, e.g., `/img/cover`, indicating that files in this directory and all its subdirectories can be accessed by the random image API.

 ### CloudFlare API Token
 Under normal circumstances, due to the existence of CloudFlare CDN cache, operations such as deletion, blacklisting, and whitelisting in the admin backend will not take effect immediately and need to wait until the cache expires.
 To make operations take effect immediately, it is recommended to set this item as follows: